-Α Width (maximum) Equal to the shortest side of the attached primary massing В Projection (maximum) 6 feet С Height (minimum) Height of building in stories D Front setback encroachment (maximum) 6 feet building. to the main roof ridge of the principal building.
+Α Width (maximum) Equal to the shortest side of the attached primary massing В Projection (maximum) 6 feet С Height (minimum) Height of building in stories D Front setback encroachment (maximum) 6 feet Design standards: A projecting gable may attach only the facade of a principal building.
+The roof ridge of a projecting gable must be perpendicular to the main roof ridge of the principal building.